—Jamie in California

 - Adolescent Counselor

-A bachelor’s degree in addiction counseling, however, prepares prospective counselors with fundamental skills and knowledge associated with this field and qualifies these individuals for higher and better paying positions.
+A bachelor’s degree in addiction counseling, however, prepares prospective alcohol and drug programs counselors with fundamental skills and knowledge associated with this field and qualifies these individuals for higher and better paying positions.

 Bachelor’s degree programs generally take three to four years to complete.
-An addiction counseling degree at this level covers the following subjects in-depth:
+A drug counseling degree at this level covers the following subjects in-depth:

 - Group and Individual Counseling